Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

 \subsection{Impact on Racial Disparities in CPS Screen-Ins}

 Providing algorithmic information may affect disparities in agency surveillance.
 CPS investigations can sometimes be intrusive and traumatic, and prior work has documented substantial racial disparities -- in some cases unwarranted -- in CPS contact across the U.S. (\citealt{kim2017lifetime}, \citealt{edwards2021contact}, \citealt{baron2023}).
-In our sample, Black children are nearly twice as likely to be investigated as other children, even after conditioning on algorithm risk score (Table \ref{tab:screenintable}).
+Though a small share of the sample, Black children are nearly twice as likely to be investigated as other children in the sample, even after conditioning on algorithm risk score (Table \ref{tab:screenintable}).
 In contrast, we find no evidence of screen-in disparities by gender, ethnicity, or socioeconomic status even after controlling for algorithm-predicted risk (Table \ref{tab:screenintable}).
 We therefore focus our analysis of surveillance disparities on race, specifically Black children relative to children who are not Black (primarily white).